 An interesting example: X-Men and Teen Titans◊.
 Starfire learns languages by kissing people, and Nightcrawler thinks that's terrific.

+Judge Dredd has teamed up with Batman on at least three occasions; given Bats' vigilante status and Dredd's fascist asshole status, there was some distinctly Teeth-Clenched Teamwork on both sides.
+Dredd has taken on Aliens and the Predator as well.
 And in 2000 AD publications themselves, Dredd has crossed paths with Johnny Alpha from Strontium Dog twice (Both of these strips have been created by the same people) and has seen a whole score of cameos from outside characters during the Helter Skelter story arc.

 One of the single most bizarre intercontinuity crossovers, ever: ArchieMeetsThe Punisher.
 Even more bizarre?
 It's not that bad.
 The Archie EIC at the time admitted the comic came about from him randomly meeting some Marvel guys at a cafe and talking.